Litchstarken/qu-challenge/README.md

 *** What's a closure?
 Where in the code is there a closure?
 - A closure is a function that has access to its own scope, the outer (enclosing) function's scope, and the global scope.
 - In the code provided, there is a closure in the test code where the customStore object is defined inside the describe block but is accessed within the it block.
+- You may find another closure in the PlanetModule.ts line 77 where the getPlanetCharacters function is defined inside the filteredResults method.

 *** Which are the potential side-effects in any function?
 Could you point out any of these cases in your code?
 Are they expected?
 Can they be avoided?